dodona-edu/dodona-edu.github.io/guides/new-exercise-repo/en.md

 ![github webhook](github-webhook.png)

-## 4. Create exercises
+## 4. Create learning activities

-You are now ready to add exercises to your repository.
+You are now ready to add exercises and reading activities to your repository.
 If all goes well, they should show up automatically on Dodona.